The Blacklist: Main characters

 On March 13, 2013, Diego Klattenhoff joined the series as Donald Ressler, a law-abiding field agent working with Cooper's task force.

 The next day, on March 14, 2013, Harry Lennix was cast as Harold Cooper, the leader of a newly formed task force, which cooperates with Reddington.
 Lennix has appeared in each season of the series; in an interview with Collider, he stated that he would be willing to continue his role into the show's twentieth season, like his favorite TV show, Gunsmoke.

 On July 25, 2013, Parminder Nagra joined the cast as Meera Malik, a professional field agent who decides to help Elizabeth settle into her new job.
 However, she was written out of the series after the first season.
-Eight years after her departure, Anya Banerjee joined the series for the tenth season in a role of Meera's daughter, Mi-6 intelligence officer Siya Malik.
+Eight years after her departure, Anya Banerjee joined the series for the tenth season in a role of Meera's daughter, MI-6 intelligence officer Siya Malik.

-On October 8, 2014, Amir Arison was promoted to a recurring role as Aram Mojtabai, a quirky technician and a professional computer master after he showed some extraordinary on-the-move improvization skills in his debut episode.
+On October 8, 2014, Amir Arison was promoted to a recurring role as Aram Mojtabai, a quirky technician and a professional computer master after he showed some extraordinary on-the-move improvisation skills in his debut episode.
 He was promoted to series regular on May 20, 2014.
 After the finale of season 9, Arison departed the series, but return appearances were left possible.

 Hisham Tawfiq's appearance as Dembe Zuma was never presumed to exceed a one-time guest appearance.
 However he managed to prolong his contract first as recurring for the first two seasons, and, on March 31, 2015, earned a place in the main cast.
-He also admitted that producers and scriptwriters gave him permission to alter the story and the past of Dembe based on his own insight and life experience.
+He also noted that producers and scriptwriters gave him permission to alter the story and the past of Dembe based on his own insight and life experience.

-Mozhan Marnò joined the cast for the second season on July 29, 2014.
+Mozhan Navabi joined the cast for the second season on July 29, 2014.
 Various news sources confirmed that the name of the character she would reprise was Tamar Kartzman, until it was initially changed to Samar Navabi.
 Samar was a field professional agent recruited by the task force Director and originally working for Mossad who develops relationships with Aram.
 She officially confirmed her departure on March 29, 2019, in the middle of the sixth season.
 She returned once, in 2022, during the show's ninth season.

 On May 7, 2020, Laura Sohn was promoted to series regular as Alina Park, another new field agent taken into Cooper's task force, also previously recurring in the seventh season.
 She departed after the series' ninth season.